netbootxyz/build-pipelines/README.md

 - Have documented tools the user can leverage to produce a copycat site of netboot.xyz under their own domain along with a method for consuming our releases
 - Allow users to easily pick and choose the components they want to be included in their menus and custom options to go along with them.

-If we can adhere to these standards it should be possible to become an industry standard for booting Operating systems off the Internet instead of an isolated environment and garner support from external projects that want to be on the list presented to users by default.
+If we can adhere to these goals it should be possible to become an industry standard for booting Operating systems off the Internet instead of an isolated environment and garner support from external projects that want to be on the list presented to users by default.

 ### Templating basics